 Do not use LAsearch in this case.
-The reason to prefer simple search over LAsearch here is that every substring must be read to its full length anyways, simple search avoids the extra overhead of LAsearch.
-Still, ESAsearch is even more preferable.
+The reason to prefer simple search over LAsearch here is that every substring must be read to its full length anyway, simple search avoids the extra overhead of LAsearch.
+Still, ESAsearch might be even more preferable.